JakeSteam/blog-programming/_drafts/2024-08-01-7-lessons-from-a-decade-in-tech.md

 ### What career lesson did I learn?

-**Don't be blinded by the money.** I joined for good money, and I got good money, but it wasn't even slightly worth the boredom and being able to feel my software skills and drive to learn / improve fading in real time.
+**Don't be blinded by the money.** I joined for good money, and I got good money, but it wasn't even slightly worth the boredom and being able to feel my software skills and drive to learn / improve deteriorating in real time.

 ## 2021 - 2023: Photobox